June 11, 2020

-I am still making progress to the permanent 20/20 vision but I’m enjoying the tact that I see so much more in a 3D than I ever did before.
+I am still making progress to the permanent 20/20 vision, but I’m enjoying the fact that I see so much more in a 3D than I ever did before.

 September 21, 2019

 It’s been just over a month since my last journal entry and once again I have made some super progress!
 I spent 4 days out of town and I spent almost the entire time without glasses.
-On the drive home I was able to see crystal clear further than I had ever seen before.
-I was able to hold that clarity for over 15 minutes at a time!
+On the drive home I could see crystal clear further than I had ever seen before.
+I could hold that clarity for over 15 minutes at a time!

-This morning I woke up and it I started off with a lot of double vision but I continued my visual habits as usual.
+This morning I woke up and I started off with a lot of double vision but I continued my visual habits as usual.
 I had a cup of coffee and then made breakfast.
-As I was cooking I was so much more aware of my peripheral.
+As I was cooking, I was so much more aware of my peripheral.
 It was more than I had ever been aware of.
-At one point while cook I looked up and everything outside was in focus, crystal clear.
-Then I looked at wall hanging across the kitchen in the dining room and I was able to read it all, even the fine print.
+At one point while cooking I looked up and everything outside was in focus, crystal clear.
+Then I looked at a wall hanging across the kitchen in the dining room and I could read it all, even the fine print.
 After that everything remained clear with a slight bit of ghosting from double vision.

 August 20, 2019

-Much has been going on since my last journal but I’ve had some great improvements again.
-I’ve had two significant moments of clarity.
+Much has been going on since my last journal, but I’ve had some significant improvements again.
+I’ve had two moments of clarity.
 The first one lasted for 10 minutes and a few days later the second one lasted 15 minutes!

-I also met some great guys from across the pond and it was amazing to have to honest conversations and share our findings about vision!
+I also met some great guys from across the pond and it was amazing to have an honest conversations and share our findings about vision!
 Stay tuned, bombshells ahead!

 One last thing I’m going to be reorganizing this site to give more clear and concise information on how we should be seeing and the steps you need to take to start forming good vision habits for fast vision restoration.
 Don’t be surprised if the site changes drastically. 😀